Kangdi123/RobustUIE/README.md

 ```

 ### Evaluation
-After the training is finished and the model is converted to hf format, you can follow the following steps to inference.
+After the training is finished, you can follow the following steps to inference.

 ```
 bash scripts/inference.sh